Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 05 - Azure Networking/README.md

 ## What is a Logical Address in Computer Networking?

 A logical address is a software-assigned address used at the Network Layer (Layer 3) to identify devices and enable communication between them.
-It is used to route packets between different networks or subnets and helps determine where packets should be sent across a network.
+It is used to route packets between different networks or subnets and help to determine where packets should be sent across a network.

 ## Why is it called "logical"?